 Plant materials

-Pomegranate seeds (Punica granatum), sumac seeds (Rhus coriaria) and grape seeds (Vitis vinifera) were purchased in local markets, Iraq, in January 2022.
-The plant samples were collected, thoroughly washed, and subsequently dried in an oven at a temperature of 50°C until achieving a consistent moisture content (8). thereafter, they were ground into a fine powder.
-The seeds and peels of the botanical specimens were cleaned, powdered, and stored in airtight containers following good conditions of preservation both at the time of the procedure or when they shall be used at a later date.
+Pomegranate seeds (Punica granatum), sumac seeds (Rhus coriaria) and grape seeds (Vitis vinifera) were purchased in local markets, Iraq in January 2022.
+The plant samples were collected, thoroughly washed and subsequently dried in an oven at a temperature of 50°C until achieving a consistent moisture content (8).
+Thereafter, they were ground into a fine powder.
+The seeds and peels of the botanical specimens were cleaned, powdered and stored in airtight containers for later use.

 The preparation of alcoholic extract of Punica granatum peels and Rhus coriaria

-The alcoholic extract obtained from the peels of Punica granatum and Rhus coriaria were prepared using the methodology delineated in referencees (9) albeit with several modifications.
-A total of 20 grams of desiccated powder was employed, combined with 400 ml of ethanol, and subjected to a water bath maintained at temperatures of 45°C and 100°C, with a stirring speed of 100 revolutions per minute for a duration of five hours after, the resulting mixture was centrifuged at a rotational speed of 3000 r/min for 10 minutes, after which the extract underwent filtration utilizing (Whatman filter paper No. 2), extracts were concentrated employing a Rotary evaporator under reduced pressure with a temperature of 45°C to aid solvent removal, after which the extract was dried in an electric oven at a regulated temperature of 40°C and subsequently stored in a refrigerator conserved at 4 degrees Celsius until use.
+The alcoholic extract obtained from the peels of Punica granatum and Rhus coriaria were prepared using the methodology delineated in references (9) albeit with several modifications.
+A total of 20 grams of desiccated powder was employed, combined with 400 ml of ethanol and subjected to a water bath maintained at temperatures of 45°C and 100°C, with a stirring speed of 100 rpm for a duration of five hours.
+The resulting mixture was centrifuged at a rotational speed of 3000 rpm for 10 minutes, after which the extract underwent filtration utilizing (Whatman filter paper No. 2), extracts were concentrated employing a rotary evaporator under reduced pressure with a temperature of 45°C to aid solvent removal, after which the extract was dried in an electric oven at a regulated temperature of 40°C and subsequently stored in a refrigerator conserved at 4 ⁰ C until use.

-Vitis vinifera seeds
+The preparation of alcoholic extract of Vitis vinifera seeds

 Grape seeds were purchased in local commercial sources.
-The powdered Vitis vinifera seed was extracted by maceration technique to obtain the fatty components.
-The defatted Vitis vinifera seeds powder (20g) was subjected to extraction via maceration for 72 hours in a shaking water bath, employing a solvent mix of methanol, water, and acetic acid in the ratio of (90:9.5:0.5) (10).
+The powdered Vitis vinifera seeds were defatted using maceration method.
+The defatted Vitis vinifera seeds powder (20g) was added to a solvent mix of methanol, water and acetic acid in the ratio of (90:9.5:0.5) and placed in water bath for 72 hrs and extraction was done through maceration (10).

 Vitek 2 Compact System for Identification

-A Vitek 2Compact apparatus from bioMerieux, Craponne, France, designated for the detection of bacterial proliferation, was utilized to analyze all bacterial cultures that successfully passed both the coagulase and culturing assessments.
-Diagnostics employing the Vitek system encompassed one type of S. aureus along with three types of bacteria including (E. coli, S. typhi, and P. aeruginosa).
+A Vitek 2Compact apparatus from bioMerieux, Craponne, France, designated for the detection of bacterial proliferation was utilized to analyze all bacterial cultures that successfully passed both the coagulase and culturing assessments.
+Diagnostics employing the Vitek system encompassed one type of S. aureus along with three types of bacteria including (E. coli, S. typhi and P. aeruginosa).

-Utilization of Three Extracts to Unpasteurized cow's Milk.
+Utilization of plant extracts to unpasteurize cow milk.

-The natural cow's milk was distributed into four equivalent portions.
-One sample was kept as a control, and the other three treated with extracts of 3000 ppm of punica granatum, rhus coriaria and vitis vinifera respectively.
+The natural cow milk was distributed into four equivalent portions.
+One sample was kept as a control, and the other three treated with extracts of 3000 ppm of Punica granatum, Rhus coriaria and Vitis vinifera respectively.
 The concentration was determined based on that of sodium benzoate, which was utilized as a preservative at a concentration of 0.03% or 3000 ppm.
 All samples were incubated at a heat of 25°C for a duration of six hours after which they were assessed for total coliform and microbial counts (11).

 Total Number of Microorganisms